 Waterford owns several land parcels to the west of the existing Law Quarry and is proposing to license an additional extraction area of approximately 51 ha.
 This will allow for the extraction of approximately 21 million tonnes of aggregate.
-The existing annual limit for extraction is 800,000 tonnes but for the purpose of this financial impact analysis, we will use a typical annual volume of 550,000 tonnes.
-The expected life of the extension will be approximately 38 years.
+The existing maximum annual limit for extraction is 800,000 tonnes but for the purpose of this financial impact analysis, we have used the average typical annual volume of 550,000 tonnes.
+The current quarry without the extension will be depleted in approximately 11 years.
+The extension is estimated to extend the life of the quarry by approximately 38 additional years.